-(ii) Geography.
+22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 (ii) Geography.
 Study of relationships among people, places and environments, of geographic tools and methods, characteristics of place, concept of region and physical processes. (iii) Civics and government.
 Study of United States constitutional democracy, its values and principles, study of the Constitution of the Commonwealth and government including the study of principles, operations and documents of government, the rights and responsibilities of citizenship, how governments work and international relations.

 (iv) Economics.
 Study of how individuals and societies choose to use resources to produce, distribute and consume goods and services.
-Knowledge of how economies work, economic reasoning and basic economic concepts, economic decision making, economic systems, the Commonwealth and the United States economy and international trade. (v) History/social studies, science and technical subjects PENNSYLVANIA COMMON CORE STANDARDS FOR READING AND WRITING.
-Beginning July 1, 2013, the PENNSYLVANIA Common Core State-Standards for Literacy READING in History/ AND Social Studies, Science and Technical Subjects AND THE PENNSYLVANIA COMMON CORE STANDARDS IN WRITING FOR HISTORY AND SOCIAL STUDIES will be an appendix to the Commonwealth's academic standards for History.
-22 PA Code Chapter 4 (006-326) As approved by the State Board of Education, March 14, 2013 (4) Arts and humanities.
+Knowledge of how economies work, economic reasoning and basic economic concepts, economic decision making, economic systems, the Commonwealth and the United States economy and international trade. (v) History/social studies, science and technical subjects APPENDIX.
+Beginning July 1, 2013, the THE PENNSYLVANIA Common Core State-Standards for Literacy READING in History/ AND Social Studies, Science and Technical Subjects AND THE PENNSYLVANIA CORE STANDARDS IN WRITING FOR HISTORY AND SOCIAL STUDIES will be an appendix to the Commonwealth's academic standards for History UPON PUBLICATION IN THE PENNSYLVANIA BULLETIN.

+(4) Arts and humanities.
 Study of dance, theatre, music, visual arts, language and literature including forms of expression, historical and cultural context, critical and aesthetic judgment and production, performance or exhibition of work.

 (5) Career education and work.
-Understanding career options in relationship to individual interests, aptitudes and skills including the relationship between changes in society, technology, government and economy and their effect on individuals and careers.
+Understanding career options in relationship to individual interests, aptitudes and skills including the relationship between changes in society, 22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 technology, government and economy and their effect on individuals and careers.
 Development of knowledge and skill in job-seeking and job-retaining skills and, for students completing vocational-technical programs, the skills to succeed in the occupation for which they are prepared.